carichung/uptime-logger-microservice/README.md

 Access your app:
 http://<EC2_PUBLIC_IP>:8000/check-uptime

-📝 Configuration
+Configuration
 URLs to monitor:
 Edit the urls_to_monitor list in app/main.py.

 Database:
 Default is SQLite.
 For production, you can switch to RDS/PostgreSQL.

-📁 File Structure
+File Structure
+css
+Copy
+Edit
 uptime-logger-microservice/
 ├── app/
 │   ├── __init__.py